telerik/justmock-docs/getting-started/using-telerik-justmock-in-your-test-project.md

 ---
-title: Add Telerik JustMock to Your Test Project
+title: Add JustMock to Your Test Project
 page_title: Add Telerik JustMock in Your Test Project| JustMock Documentation
 description: Create a JustMock Test Project or add JustMock to your project and start using it.
 previous_url: /getting-started-using-telerik-justmock-in-your-test-project.html
 slug: justmock/getting-started/using-telerik-justmock-in-your-test-project
-tags: using,telerik,justmock,in,your,test,project
+tags: using,telerik,justmock,in,your,test,project, mock, reference
 published: True
 position: 3
 ---